Smith Paint Products | Harrisburg, Pennsylvania

 - Make recommendations on potential engineering or management solutions.

-After initiating the project, the scope of work was further modified to include a more detailed evaluation of the relationship between water hardness and sulfates on coating clumping.
-For the two water quality samples, the reaction formed small sand size particles immediately upon mixing the water and chemicals.
+After initiating the project, the scope of work was further modified to include a more detailed evaluation of the relationship between water hardness and sulfates and the occurance of coating problems.
+For the two water quality samples, the reaction or mixing of the water and coating caused the formation of pin-floc immediately upon mixing the water and chemicals.
 Overtime, the masses began to coagulate and form larger particles that began to settle out of solution.
 With respect to the chemical matrix testing, positive clumping reactions occurred immediately when the matrix contained calcium.
 Based on this result, it is likely that the reaction with hardness, i.e., multivalent cations like calcium, may be the cause of the negative reactions with the test solutions.

 The anionic exchange resin is a removes negative ion from solution.
 The resin that was manufactured by The Purolite Company, 3620 G Street, Philadelphia, PA 19134 (www.purolite.com).
 The anionic resins retain all the ions with a negative charge, such as: sulfates, carbonate, bicarbonate, chloride, and nitrate and exchange them with hydroxyl ions (OH-).

 When the both water samples and the control samples were deionized or treated with the cation resin, the mixed paint product do not clump, precipitate, or flocculate.
 When the samples were only treated with the anion resin, the water samples and the calcium chloride solutions still caused a precipitate or clumping to occur.
-Therefore, it appears that process of deionization would be excessive and only water softening would be required to prevent the clumping problem.
+Therefore, it appears that "softening" the water would resolve the clumping problem and going deionization or using deionized/distilled water would be excessive and likely not cost efficient.

 Clumping Associated with Water Hardness Issues, i.e., divalent and multivalent cations in the water.